carlmontanari/scrapli/README.md

   dependencies as it just relies on what is available on the machine running the scrapli script.

 In the spirit of being highly flexible, scrapli allows users to swap out this "system" transport with another transport mechanism.
-The other supported transport mechanisms are `paramiko`, `ssh2-python` and `telnetlib`.
-The transport selection can be made when instantiating the scrapli connection object by passing in `paramiko`, `ssh2 `, or `telnet` to force scrapli to use the corresponding transport mechanism.
+The other supported transport mechanisms are `paramiko`, `ssh2-python` and `telnetlib `. `paramiko` and `ssh2-python` were originally part of the core of scrapli, but have since been moved to their own repositories to be used as plugins to keep the codebase as simple as possible.
+The transport selection can be made when instantiating the scrapli connection object by passing in `paramiko`, `ssh2`, or `telnet` to force scrapli to
+    use the corresponding transport mechanism.

 While it will be a goal to ensure that these other transport mechanisms are supported and useful, the focus of scrapli development will be on the "system" SSH transport.